History of Chinese Americans: Segregation in the South

 Chinese immigrants first arrived in the Mississippi Delta during the Reconstruction Era as cheap laborers when the system of sharecropping was being developed.
 They gradually came to operate grocery stores in mainly African American neighborhoods.
 The Chinese population in the delta peaked in the 1870s, reaching 3000.

 Chinese carved out a distinct role in the predominantly biracial society of the Mississippi Delta.
 In a few communities, Chinese children were able to attend white schools, while others studied under tutors, or established their own Chinese schools.
 In 1924, a nine-year-old Chinese American named Martha Lum, daughter of Gong Lum, was prohibited from attending the Rosedale Consolidated High School in Bolivar County, Mississippi, solely because she was of Chinese descent.
 The ensuing lawsuit eventually reached the Supreme Court of the United States.
 In Lum v.
 Rice (1927), the Supreme Court affirmed that the separate-but-equal doctrine articulated in Plessy v.
 Ferguson, 163 U.S. 537 (1896), applied to a person of Chinese ancestry, born in and a citizen of the United States.
 The court held that Miss Lum was not denied equal protection of the law because she was given the opportunity to attend a school which "receive[d] only children of the brown, yellow or black races".
-However, Chinese Americans in the Mississippi Delta began to identify themselves with whites and ended their friendship with the black community in Mississippi.
 By the late 1960s, Chinese American children attended white schools and universities.
 They joined Mississippi's infamous White citizen's councils, became members of white churches, were defined as white on driver's licenses, and could marry whites.